JoshDoug/Notes/Containers-and-VMs/Vagrant/vagrantup.md

 * To add the box to the local box cache: `vagrant add box_name box_name.box`, first parameters sets the name of the box, the second specifies the box created during the packaging process
 * The box can then be used locally: `vagrant init box_name`

+## Vagrant Cloud

+The packaged Vagrant base box can be uploaded to Vagrant's free public hosting, Vagrant Cloud.
+Private boxes require a payed account.
+Adding a box requires a free account, then a new box can be added from the dash which leads to a form where the org/name, visibility, description, version, and version description are set.
+Once this is done the packaged box can be upload by adding a provider, alternatively an external URL can be used if the box is hosted elsewhere.
+Finally the box can be released so that it is publically accessible, there's a button to release the box which will lead to another page where another release button can be selected (just to be extra sure you don't accidentally release a box?).
+The box will now be publically access using the `vagrant init` command.

 ## Vagrant file load order

 * Packaged Vagrantfile